 Clinical Studio is capable of making forms directly available to study subjects so data can be directly entered by patients and patients can receive custom notifications based on any event.

-When the study designer specifies which forms are ePRO forms (as shown further down in this article), subjects can access those forms for a specified period of time from their mobile devices using the Clinical Studio patient portal on any web browser or the TrialKit available in the Apple Store form any Apple mobile device.
+When the study designer specifies which forms are ePRO forms (as shown further down in this article), subjects can access those forms for a specified period of time from their mobile devices using the Clinical Studio patient portal on any web browser or the TrialKit mobile app available on both iOS and Android.

 Subjects who use the mobile app can receive instant app notifications and reminders when forms or surveys are due.
 For subjects who do not use the mobile app, they will still receive email notifications that can take them directly to the patient portal.